Axionic suppression of plasma wakefield acceleration: Ingredients in the model and key results

-where $m_\alpha$ is the ALP mass, $\gamma = 1/\sqrt{1-v^2/c^2}$ is the Lorentz factor of the phase speed $v$ of the wave and $\omega_p = \sqrt{e\, q_0 n_0/(\varepsilon_0 m_{\rm e})}$ is the plasma frequency ($q_0$ is the charge on a particle of the background medium, $n_0$ is the proper number density of the background medium, $e$ is the elementary charge and $m_{\rm e}$ is the mass of an electron).
 The influence of the ALP field emerges as an overall multiplicative factor in (\ref{energy_gain_ion_frame_dimensions_axion}) that does not depend on the properties of the test particle.
 It is clear that $W^{\rm max} \lesssim W^{\rm max}_{B=0}$ where the approximate bound is saturated when $B = 0$, and the ALP field and the background magnetic field together reduce the maximum overall energy gain of the test particle.
 The previous result is reassuring because the energy supplied by the driver of the wakefield is shared between the ALP field and the plasma, and the test particle does not directly couple to the ALP field in our model.
-Furthermore, QED vacuum polarisation does not contribute to (\ref{energy_gain_ion_frame_dimensions_axion}), to first order in small quantities, even though it affects the wavelength and amplitude of the wakefield.
+Furthermore, as we will show, QED vacuum polarisation does not contribute to (\ref{energy_gain_ion_frame_dimensions_axion}), to first order in small quantities, even though it affects the wavelength and amplitude of the wakefield.

+It is important to note that our analysis does not incorporate the structure and dynamics of the driver of the wakefield.
+Neither the back-reaction of the plasma and ALP field on the driver, nor the back-reaction of the accelerated particle on the plasma, ALP field and driver, are included.
+Detailed investigation of such effects requires intensive numerical calculations that are beyond the scope of the present article, but it is likely that they would further reduce the energy gain of the accelerated bunch.
+For example, in most laboratory-based configurations, the coupling between the driver and the plasma in particle-beam driven wakefield acceleration imposes severe restrictions on the energy gain~\cite{chen:1986}.

 The scale of the ALP-induced effects in (\ref{energy_gain_ion_frame_dimensions_axion}) can be estimated as follows.
 The DESY ALPS-I (Any Light Particle) experiment has excluded light ALPs with strengths $g \gtrsim 10^{-7}\,{\rm GeV}^{-1}$, whilst astrophysical and cosmological considerations lead to $10^{-6}\,{\rm eV} \lesssim m_\alpha c^2 \lesssim 10^{-2}\,{\rm eV}$ for the QCD axion~\cite{villalba-chavez:2013}.
 The plasma frequency of the magnetically polarised iron lattice providing the neutralising background within the outer crust of a neutron star is $\sim 10^{18}\,{\rm Hz}$ when $B \sim 10^8\,{\rm T}$~\cite{diver:2010}.
 Hence, convenient estimates of the dimensionless parameters that characterise the ALP-induced suppression of a plasma wakefield accelerator driven by a $\sim 1\,{\rm TeV}$ bunch of electrons ($\gamma \sim 2 \times 10^6$) propagating along the $\sim 10^8\,{\rm T}$ magnetic field within the outer crust of a neutron star are as follows: